Oliver Based Camps – FAQ’s

 30 minutes southwest of Penticton, B.C.

-4 hours and 30 minutes east of Vancouver on either Hwy 3 (Hope/Princeton) or Hwy 5 (Coquihalla)
+4 hours east of Vancouver on either Hwy 3 (Hope/Princeton) or Hwy 5 (Coquihalla)

 5 hours and 30 minutes northeast of Seattle either by Hwy 2 or 90 east to Wenatchee and then north up Hwy 97 through the US/Canadian border.